neovim/pynvim/README.md

 If `sync=True` is supplied nvim will wait for the handler to finish (this is required for function return values), but by default handlers are executed asynchronously.

+Normally async handlers (`sync=False`, the default) are blocked while a synchronous handler is running.
+This ensures that async handlers can call requests without nvim confusing these requests with requests from a synchronous handler.
+To execute an asynchronous handler even when other handlers are running, add `allow_nested=True` to the decorator.
+The handler must then not make synchronous nvim requests, but it can make asynchronous requests, i e passing `async=True`.

 You need to run `:UpdateRemotePlugins` in nvim for changes in the specifications to have effect.
 For details see `:help remote-plugin` in nvim.